Amherst Island Blockhouse |

-Nearby at 356 East Street is the Stockade Barracks (1810 - 1818), originally the fortified dwelling of Col. Edward Jessup.
+Nearby at 356 East Street is the Prescott Barracks (1810 - 1818), originally the fortified dwelling of Col. Edward Jessup.
 It was also used as the garrison hospital for Fort Wellington after 1814.
-It is the oldest standing original military structure in Ontario.
+It is the oldest extant original military structure in Ontario.
 It was operated as a historic-themed restaurant and museum from 1990 to 2001 (present status ??).

 Nearby on Windmill Point is the Battle of the Windmill NHS (November 1838).
 The stone windmill was then used as a military lookout until 1840 (Windmill Point Lookout), and was later rebuilt as a lighthouse in 1874, in use until 1975.
 Admission fee.

 Point Iroquois Blockhouses

 (1812 - 1815), near Iroquois

 Two redoubts with blockhouses, and a detached river battery, were started here, but were never finished before the War of 1812 ended.
 In 1812 the first British fort on the point had not been completed, or named.
 A second fort was built on the riverbank in 1814, but U.S. troops did not attack, so the fort was nicknamed "Fort Needless".